KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - Amazon API Gateway tracks the number of requests per second.
 Any requests over the limit will receive a 429 HTTP response

-### Q
+### Questions

-1. API Gateway can set rate limits for your endpoints,
-1. What status code do requests get when they're over the Gateway throttling limit?
+- What status code do requests get when they're over the Gateway throttling limit?

-### A

 ---